vitalab/vitalab.github.io/deep-learning/_posts/2017-08-22-pixelwise.md

 ## CRF

 The CRF takes three terms.
 First, the box term encourages a pixel to be assigned to a box if it's inside of it.
-Second, the Global term which assigns a segmented pixel without a box to an instance.
-Finally, the Shape term which uses prior shapes to assign pixels.
+Second, the global term which assigns a segmented pixel without a box to an instance.
+Finally, the shape term which uses prior shapes to assign pixels.
 This term helps with merged objects.

 To train the network, they train the segmentation part first and then finetune with the instance segmentation network.
 The RPN is not trained.